 4. Athletic Sneakers

 Sneakers have less lateral support than tennis shoes.
-However, sneakers tend to be more flexible.
+However, sneakers tend to be more flexible, look for popular brands like Skechers.
 High-quality sneakers suit nurses when they’re lightweight, shock-absorbing, non-skid, and water-resistant.

 One brand that meets these criteria is the Skechers for Work Women’s Soft Stride Softie Lace-Up.
 The leather upper is strategically perforated for air circulation.
 Laces are made of strong nylon, and the insoles have athlete-grade cushioning.
 The gripping rubber sole meets OSHA standards for chemical and oil resistance.
 Available colors are white and black.

 Another sneaker competitor is the leather Dansko Elise Oxford, with a slip-resistant outsole.
 This brand looks professional, more like a walking shoe than a sneaker.
 Elise comes in 15 colors.